-Even if the director has some doubt as to the truth, if the applicant submits relevant, probative, and credible evidence that leads the director to believe that the claim is "probably true" or "more likely than not," the applicant or petitioner has satisfied the standard of proof.
+Even if the director has some doubt as to the truth, if the petitioner submits relevant, probative, and credible evidence that leads the director to believe that the claim is "probably true" or "more likely than not," the applicant or petitioner has satisfied the standard of proof.
 See U.S. v.
-Cardozo-Fonseca, 480 U.S. 421 (1987) (defining "more likely than not" as a greater than 50 percent probability of something occurring).
+Cardozo-Fonseca, 480 U.S. 421, 431 (1987) (defining "more likely than not" as a greater than 50 percent probability of something occurring).
 If the director can articulate a material doubt, it is appropriate for the director to either request additional evidence or, if that doubt leads the director to believe that the claim is probably not true, deny the application or petition.
-Doubt cast on any aspect of the applicant's proof may lead to a reevaluation of the reliability and sufficiency of the remaining evidence offered in support of the application.
-Matter of Ho, 19 I & N Dec.
-582, 591-592 (BIA).

-The issue in this proceeding is whether the applicant has established that he (1) entered the United States before January 1, 1982 and (2) has continuously resided in the United States in an unlawful status throughout the requisite period.
-The record fails to contain any independent, objective evidence to support the applicant's claim to have arrived in the United States before January 1982 and to have resided in a continuous unlawful status during the requisite period.
-The applicant failed to submit additional evidence on appeal or in response to the AAO's NOID.
-Given this, the applicant has failed to provide probative and credible evidence to establish his claim.
+The issue in this proceeding is whether the applicant established he: (1) entered the United States before January 1, 1982 and (2) has continuously resided in the United States in an unlawful status for the requisite period.
+The evidence submitted in support of the applicant's claim to have arrived in the United States before January 1982 and to have resided in an unlawful status during the requisite period consists of copies of his children's United States birth certificates and school records, receipts, car loan papers, Department of Motor Vehicle records, Social Security Administration FICA earnings statements, paystubs, an employment letter and affidavits from individuals attesting to the applicant's residence in the United States during the requisite period.
+The AAO has reviewed the documents to determine the applicant's eligibility.